 Pickup at the Festival Office Main Floor (10115 97A Avenue)

-Remaining badges are moved to Volunteer Services for pick up beginning Thursday, August 10.
+Remaining badges are moved to Volunteer Services for pick up beginning on the Thursday of the festival.
 Keep in mind that Volunteer Services does not open until 1pm on Thursday and Friday.